 The Dean’s List is computed for the fall and spring semesters only.
 Undergraduate and master’s level students must be enrolled full-time and earn at least a 3.90 for the semester to be included on the Dean’s List.

-Southwestern Seminary is committed to helping students with disabilities to be successful academically.
 The Seminary has disability parking and ramps into buildings on campus.
 Each building with more than one floor is equipped with an elevator.
 The Seminary will strive to accommodate most reasonable needs that a disabled person might have (e.g. consider modification of examination method, consideration of making a professor’s lecture notes available, etc.).
-Please contact the Office of the Registrar in Scarborough Hall 106, 817-923-1921 ext.
-3040 to provide documentation of disabilities.
-All academic assistance requests should be worked out with the individual professors at the beginning of each semester.
-At the request of the student, the Registrar's Office will provide disability summary information to instructors specified by the student.
+Please contact the Dean of Students to provide documentation of disabilities.
+All academic assistance requests should be worked out with individual professors at the beginning of each semester.
+At the request of the student, the Dean of Students will provide disability summary information to instructors specified by the student.
 Southwestern Seminary has not been funded to pay for or subsidize the cost of personal support services that a student may require.

-At the close of each semester a week is given to written examinations.
+At the close of each semester, a week is given to online examinations.
 All students are required to take the examinations.
-Students who are unavoidably prevented from taking final examinations at the appointed time due to emergencies such as illness or a death in the family are entitled to make up a final examination.
+Students who are unavoidably prevented from taking final examinations at the appointed time due to emergencies such as illness or a death in the family are entitled to make-up a final examination.
 Arrangements for this examination must be made with the professor and must be completed by the third week of the following semester.

 Fall and Spring.
-Undergraduate students must be enrolled for a minimum of 12 semester hours to be classified as full time; registration for a minimum of 9 semester hours is full time for graduate students.
+Undergraduate students must be enrolled for a minimum of 12 semester hours to be classified as full-time; registration for a minimum of 9 semester hours is full-time for master's students.
 Special permission must be granted to enroll in more than 18 hours per semester.
-Such permission must be secured in writing from the Registrar before registration.
+Such permission must be secured from the registrar before registration.

-Summer Students.
-Both undergraduate and graduate students must be enrolled for a minimum of 6 semester hours to be classified as full time in the summer.
-Doctoral students are considered full time in the summer due to the work they perform in preparation for comprehensive examinations and dissertations.
+Summer.
+Both undergraduate and graduate students must be enrolled for a minimum of 6 semester hours to be classified as full-time in the summer.
+Doctoral students are considered full-time in the summer due to the work they perform in preparation for comprehensive examinations and dissertations.

 Grades are designated as follows: